fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_022.md

 At the time it felt like a failure but in hindsight it was one of the best changes I have made in my career.

-## How can hiring managers effectively evaluate CVs and determine seniority?
+## How Can Hiring Managers Effectively Evaluate Cvs And Determine Seniority?

 I suggest you acknowledge if you have the tech background to evaluate developers or not.
 This is a bit of an honest moment for some since